-Please give a brief overview of the regulatory framework for medicinal products/pharmaceutical products/drugs (as they are called in your jurisdiction), including the key legislation and regulatory authorities.
+1. Please give a brief overview of the regulatory framework for medicinal products/pharmaceutical products/drugs (as they are called in your jurisdiction), including the key legislation and regulatory authorities.
+If biotechnology products are treated differently, please specify the differences.

 Medicinal products are heavily regulated in Austria.
-In particular, the Medicines Act (Bundesgesetz über die Herstellung und das Inverkehrbringen von Arzneimitteln, BGBI No 185/1983, as amended) contains rules regarding:
+In particular, the Medicines Act (Bundesgesetz über die Herstellung und das Inverkehrbringen von Arzneimitteln, BGBI No 185/1983, as amended) contains rules concerning: